We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - having to ask people to repeat what they are saying

-- needing to turn up the volume of the TV to a higher volume than normal
+- needing to turn up the TV to a higher volume than normal

 - finding it difficult to hear if there is background noise